What is Market Structures?

 In Figure, OP is the price level at which a seller can sell any quantity of products.

-The main perfect competition characteristics are discussed below in details:
+The main perfect competition characteristics are discussed below:

 The concept of imperfect competition was first explained by an English economist, Joan Robinson.
 Under imperfect competition, both buyers and sellers are unaware of the prices.
 Therefore, producers can influence the price of the product they are offering for sale.